NieneB/InternshipReport/index.md

 - Showing soil related field names on a soil map.
 This can be a current or old soil map.
 - Showing height related field names on a height map.
-- Showing ground water levelds in relation to field names about water, swomps and soil types.
+- Showing ground water levels in relation to field names about water, swamps and soil types.
-- Vegetation types, present on a field in the current situation vs what the fieldname tells us about the historic vegetation.
+- Vegetation types, present on a field in the current situation vs what the field-name tells us about the historic vegetation.
 - Showing names with relation to wind direction, in their position relative to the closest town or city

 #### Main idea